Evengard/wp-oauth-client/readme.txt

 = FREE VERSION FEATURES =

 *	Supports login with any 3rd party OAuth server or custom OAuth server.
-*	Optionally Auto Register Users- Automatic user registration after login if the user is not already registered with your site
 *	Attribute Mapping- Basic Attribute Mapping feature to map wordpress user profile attributes like username, firstname, lastname, email and profile picture.
 Manage username & email with data provided
 *	Role Mapping- Assign roles to users registering through Oauth Login based on rules you define.
 *	Oauth Provider Support- It Supports only one Oauth Provider.
 (PREMIUM : Supports Multiple Oauth Provider)